For one reason or another, I sometimes run into the following error when trying to deploy an OpenStack TripleO overcloud in my lab:

 From here, running the overcloud deployment again creates the Swift object container and populates it with the deployment plan, however this is still prone to errors.
 My own deployment kept failing with Mistral validation errors, despite being a “valid” plan previously.

-The solution is run the undercloud installation again.
+The solution is to run the undercloud installation again.
 This is essentially a bunch of idempotent workflows, so should be completely safe to run and re-run, though take care that your undercloud config file has not changed unless you expect it to.

 $ openstack undercloud install